ryanbcommits/shopping-list-app/README.md

 - Improved code readability by separating HTML creation from event listener attachment
 - Database now preserves all user data while maintaining clean user interface experience

+**8/17/25***
+- Included first name and last name at point of registration so that the home screen could be more personalized.

 ## Accomplishments

 - ✅ Achieved multiple document additions to my database by switching from the `setDoc` method to `addDoc` method